Skip to main content

 The update shows:

-• What changed - Specific modifications made to your ontology
+• What changed - Specific modifications made to your data layer

 • Generated entities - New business concepts AstroBee created